bytewax/bytewax/docs/articles/concepts/joins.md

 ```

 So the running join is cool in that you can track updates to changes
+in values over time.
+There is also no concept of waiting for missing
-in values over time. _But this comes with a downside!_ Because we
+values: all missing values are replaced with `None`. _But this comes
-never throw away the state for a key, this state keeps growing in
+with a downside!_ Because we never throw away the state for a key,
-memory _forever_ if you keep adding keys.
-This might be the behavior
+this state keeps growing in memory _forever_ if you keep adding keys.
-you want, but realize that it does not come for free.
-A complete join
+This might be the behavior you want, but realize that it does not come
-is better if you know you'll only get one value for each side for each
+for free.
+A complete join is better if you know you'll only get one
-key, since it discards the state after sending the values downstream.
+value for each side for each key, since it discards the state after
+sending the values downstream.

 ## Windowed Joins